 This experience is not supernatural.
 But it is not trivial.

-The case for transcendence begins with objective reality: you are a real person, but you are not the whole of reality.
+The moral value of those moments is not the feeling by itself.
+It is the correction of scale.
+You are a real person, but you are not the whole of reality.
 You live inside relationships, nature, history, culture, time, and forms of meaning that exceed your immediate preferences.
-The golden rule deepens this by asking you to see other people as centers of experience as real as your own.
+Role reversal deepens the correction by asking you to see other people as centers of experience as real as your own.
 Transcendence matters when it loosens ego, widens attention, and makes responsibility easier to feel.

 A Secular Account of Self-Exceeding